LispCookbook/cl-cookbook/ffi.md

 title: Foreign Function Interfaces
 ---

 The ANSI Common Lisp standard doesn't mention this topic.
-So almost everything that can be said here depends on your OS and your implementation.<a name="clisp-gethost">### Example: Calling 'gethostname' from CLISP
+So almost everything that can be said here depends on your OS and your implementation.

+<a name="clisp-gethost"></a>

+### Example: Calling 'gethostname' from CLISP

-Note: You should read the</a> [relevant chapter](http://clisp.sourceforge.net/impnotes.html#dffi) from the CLISP implementation notes before you proceed.
+Note: You should read the [relevant chapter](http://clisp.sourceforge.net/impnotes.html#dffi) from the CLISP implementation notes before you proceed.

 `int gethostname(char *name, int len)` follows a typical pattern of C "out"-parameter convention - it expects a pointer to a buffer it's going to fill.
 So you must view this parameter as either `:OUT` or `:IN-OUT`.
 Additionally, one must tell the function the size of the buffer.
 Here `len` is just an `:IN` parameter.
 Sometimes this will be an `:IN-OUT` parameter, returning the number of bytes actually filled in.